mithron/Practice/README.md

 ## Blender Game build guide

-Before build i recommend to chack external files
+First of all i recommend to chack external files
 ![Content Inventory](http://cs617523.vk.me/v617523446/4df4/Dp2KGqRTomo.jpg)

 To build .exe or .run file you must open user preferences menu use (Ctrl+alt+u) hotkey.
 Try it nd you will see something like this.